Swine flu: Introduction

 A diagnosis of the swine flu is generally made from information obtained by taking a thorough health history, including symptoms, and performing a physical exam.
 Although rapid testing is available to help detect the flu, it is not always accurate and cannot distinguish between the H1N1 flu and other types of flu.

-A misdiagnosis is possible because the symptoms of the swine flu ...more misdiagnosis »
+A misdiagnosis is possible because the ...more misdiagnosis »

 Symptoms of Swine flu